skanehira/chibiwasm/README.md

 # chibiwasm
-A small wasm runtime for learning that written in Rust.
+A small wasm runtime for learning how wasm runtime works.

 ## test
 ```sh